 Since its inception the site has devoted its attention to the politics and societies of Southeast Asia, and especially Thailand and Myanmar.
 Increasingly its focus stretches to Malaysia, Cambodia, Laos, Vietnam, Indonesia and the Philippines.

-In collaboration with the Thailand-Laos-Cambodia Group of the Association of Asian Studies we also run a successful book review series.
+In collaboration with the Thailand-Laos-Cambodia Group of the Association of Asian Studies New Mandala also runs a successful book review series.